-Not to be confused with relative strength, which is how much a particular stock rises or falls compared to other stocks or a market average, the relative strength index (RSI), developed by J. Welles Wilder, compares the stock's gains over its losses over a specific period of time, usually 14 trading days.
-Wilder reasoned that if gains were significantly greater than losses over the period, then the stock was overbought, and if losses significantly exceeded gains, then it was oversold.
+Not to be confused with relative strength, which is how much a particular stock rises or falls compared to other stocks or a market average, the relative strength index (RSI), developed by J. Welles Wilder, compares the stock's gains over its losses over a specific duration, usually 14 trading days.
+Wilder reasoned that if gains significantly exceeded losses over the period, then the stock was overbought, and if losses significantly exceeded gains, then it was oversold.

-As an oscillator indicating either an overbought or oversold condition, Wilder normalized his function so that it ranged from 0 to 100, with a value greater than 70 indicating an overbought condition and a value lower than 30 indicating an oversold condition.
+As an oscillator indicating either an overbought or oversold condition, Wilder normalized his function so that it ranged from 0 to 100, with a value exceeding 70 indicating an overbought condition and a value lower than 30 indicating an oversold condition.
 However, some technicians use different numbers depending on the trend.
-An RSI greater than 50 can also indicate an uptrend and an RSI less than 50 indicates a downtrend.
+An RSI exceeding 50 can also indicate an uptrend and an RSI less than 50 indicates a downtrend.

 Wilder used a 14-day period for the RSI, and although other technicians have used a different number of days in their calculations, 14 days continues to be the standard.

 For the 1st calculation of the RSI for a security, Wilder simply added all the gains over the 14-day period and divided it by the sum of all the losses.
 This was then used in the RSI equation to normalize it.

 UPS = Sum of gains on up days over 14-day period / 14

 DOWNS = Sum of losses on down days over period / 14